-The reality of drug abuse in America is, while drugs are smuggled across borders and peddled on street corners, addiction takes many forms and often goes unnoticed.
+The reality of drug abuse in America is that while drugs are smuggled across borders and peddled on street corners, addiction takes many forms and often goes unnoticed.
 One of the biggest drug threats in America comes from your local pharmacy.
-Fatal drug overdoses are rapidly inclining, the vast majority of which are caused by opioids.
+Fatal drug overdoses are rapidly increasing, the vast majority of which are caused by opioids.

 “Of the 21.5 million Americans 12 or older that had a substance use disorder in 2014, 1.9 million had a substance use disorder involving prescription pain relievers and 586,000 had a substance use disorder involving heroin.
 (Center for Behavioral Health Statistics and Quality, 2015)”.

-Studies from the National Institute on Drug Abuse shows; “from 2001 to 2014 there was a 2.8 fold increase in the total number of deaths” (“Overdose Death Rates”, 2015).
+Studies from the National Institute on Drug Abuse shows that “from 2001 to 2014 there was a 2.8 fold increase in the total number of deaths” (“Overdose Death Rates,” 2015).
 The chart below that describes the number of overdose deaths from prescription drugs between 2001 and 2014.
 The numbers are astounding:

 Overdose deaths from Benzodiazepines rose from just under 2,000 to 8,000 from 2001-2014.

-National overdose death rates from prescription opiod pain reliever overdose deaths saw a rapid incline of a 3.4-fold increase, and heroin deaths increased a whopping 6-fold from 2001 to 2014 (2015).
+National overdose death rates from prescription opioid pain reliever overdose deaths saw a rapid 3.4-fold increase, and heroin deaths increased a whopping 6-fold from 2001 to 2014 (2015).